One of the biggest questions to ask yourselves when you start planning out your wedding:

 A first look gives you a moment before the madness.
 Just a few moments together before the rush of the day.

-It gives your future husband something special: the chance to get to see you before everyone else gets to.
-When he sees you for the first time at your ceremony, he is seeing you at the same time as your 100+ guest are.
-But a first look gives him the privilege that he doesn't have to share with everyone attending.
+It gives your person something special: the chance to get to see you before everyone else gets to.
+When they sees you for the first time at your ceremony, they are seeing you at the same time as your 100+ guest are.
+But a first look gives them the privilege that they don't have to share with everyone attending.
 You get a moment to talk to each other, hold each other, express your excitement and how you feel to get to marry your best friend.

 3. controlled atmosphere and scenery